-If symptoms are moderate or severe or do not respond to other measures, drugs may be needed.
-For pruritus due to noninfectious conditions, topical corticosteroids (eg, topical 1% hydrocortisone twice a day as needed) can be applied to the vulva but not in the vagina.
-Oral antihistamines decrease pruritus and cause drowsiness, helping patients sleep.
+If symptoms of noninfectious conditions are moderate or severe or do not respond to other measures, topical corticosteroids (eg, topical 1% hydrocortisone twice a day as needed) can be applied to the vulva but not in the vagina.
+Oral antihistamines may be suggested to decrease pruritus and cause drowsiness, helping patients sleep.

-Common age-related causes of vaginitis include nonspecific (often hygiene-related) vaginitis and chemical irritation in children; bacterial vaginosis and candidal and trichomonal vaginitis in women of reproductive age; and atrophic vaginitis in postmenopausal women.
+Common age-related causes of vaginitis include nonspecific (often hygiene-related) vaginitis and chemical irritation in children and older patients who are bedbound or incontinent; bacterial vaginosis and candidal and trichomonal vaginitis in women of reproductive age; and atrophic vaginitis in women who are postmenopausal.

 Diagnose vaginitis based mainly on clinical findings, measurement of vaginal pH, and examination of saline and KOH wet mounts.

-Treat infectious and other specific causes, treat symptoms, and discuss ways to improve hygiene as appropriate with patients.
+Treat infectious and other specific causes, treat symptoms, and discuss vulvar hygiene with patients, as appropriate.